giovanivpoletto/getting-and-cleanind-data-course-project/CodeBook.md

 fBodyBodyGyroMagmean
 fBodyBodyGyroMagstd
 fBodyBodyGyroJerkMagmean
-fBodyBodyGyroJerkMagstd
+fBodyBodyGyroJerkMagstd</b>

-- the following variables represents de mean of averaging the signals for each activity and each subject angletBodyAccMeangravity angletBodyAccJerkMeangravityMean angletBodyGyroMeangravityMean angletBodyGyroJerkMeangravityMean angleXgravityMean angleYgravityMean angleZgravityMean
+- the following variables represents de mean of averaging the signals for each activity and each subject.
+<b>angletBodyAccMeangravity
+angletBodyAccJerkMeangravityMean
+angletBodyGyroMeangravityMean
+angletBodyGyroJerkMeangravityMean
+angleXgravityMean
+angleYgravityMean
+angleZgravityMean</b>